kfahn22/NOAA_final_project/noaa.md

 * Change event to a factor variable
 * Filter the data set to include only the top 5 most damaging weather event  types
 * Create a panel plot of the economic damage for the top 5 most damaging weather event types
 * The y axis is total property damage in log(millions of dollars).
-Note that the damage from Hurricane Katrina in 2005 is so much larger than the damage from other events that it was necessary to change to a log scale.
+Note that the damage from flooding in 2005 is so much larger than the damage from other events that I changed it to a log scale.

 ```r
 library(dplyr)

 top_five_damage <- econ_df %>% group_by(event) %>%
         summarize(total_property_damage = sum(units_adj_propdmg/10^6),
                   total_crop_damage = sum(units_adj_cropdmg/10^6)) %>%